-Combo to Try: a high-pile white rug and a floor-length arched mirror
+Combo to Try: A high-pile white rug and a floor-length arched mirror

 Give Them Storage Space

-Combo to Try: a tallboy dresser and a burlwood tray
+Combo to Try: A tallboy dresser and a burl wood tray

 Play Double Duty

-Often our guest rooms play double-duty, so don't be afraid of make your space multipurpose by adding shoe storage or a desk.
+Often our guest rooms play double-duty, so don't be afraid to make your space multipurpose by adding shoe storage or a desk.
 A daybed doubles perfectly as a single bed if you don't have a ton of space.
 Just ensure that your window treatments reflect the needs of the room.
 Blackout curtains layered over light-filtering shades will ensure privacy and darkness for your guests, but will also allow light in when you need it.

-Combo to Try: a boho daybed with a curtain and shade window treatment
+Combo to Try: A boho daybed with a curtain and shade window treatment

 Add the Finishing Touches

-Combo to Try: simple white linen bedding and a palm plant
+Combo to Try: Simple white linen bedding and a palm plant